- basic pay

 What employers will need to publish (see Schedule 1, paragraph 14)

 - The information outlined above will need to be published within one year of the date for the 2017 snapshot.

 - The information must be published on a website that is accessible to employees and the public free of charge.
 The information should remain on the website for a period of at least three years beginning with the date of publication.

 - The EHRC will be responsible for monitoring how public bodies are complying with the GPG reporting requirements and can take enforcement action.

-NHS Employers will further liaise with the government following the publication of the regulations and its response to the consultation.
-We are working with the NHS Staff Council Equality and Diversity Group (EDG) to look at how organisations can best capture the data.
+NHS Employers will work with the NHS Staff Council Equality and Diversity Group (EDG) to look at how organisations can best capture the data.